Pregnancy termination: A guide for NZ employers

 Pregnancy termination decisions are deeply personal and often emotionally complex.
 Creating a supportive environment where employees feel respected and understood can significantly impact their wellbeing during a challenging time.

-In New Zealand, approximately 13,000 terminations are performed annually, affecting people across all demographics and workplaces.
+In New Zealand, approximately 13,000 terminations are performed annually, affecting people across all workplaces.
 Research suggests that around one in four women will have a termination at some point in their lives, making this a common workplace consideration despite rarely being discussed openly.

 Statutory entitlements